NCAR/eol-se-guidelines/docs/Project-Management.md

----
-title: Project Management
+# Project Management
----

 Some aspects of software development naturally relate to project management, especially when the software is only one part of a larger project.

-### Consult on Project Management
+## Consult on Project Management

 Software projects can be completed in an efficient and organized manner by using a project management framework.
 Project management professionals can